ELEVATE-Project/documents/src/docusaurus/docs/setting-up-a-mentored-session.md

 # Setting up a Session

-Mentors can create and manage mentoring sessions.
+You can create and manage mentoring sessions.

 1. Go to the Burger Menu <div class="inlineImg">![burger menu](media/burgermenu-icon.png)</div> and select **Created by Me**.